 If you don’t have access to spare LED lights and lighting fixtures, you can always count on Mother Nature.
 Find a room in your house that allows as much natural lighting in as possible.
 If you don’t have such a room, maybe you can take your end of the meeting outdoors.
 If you live in an area that is relatively peaceful, this is always an option.
 Just make sure to not place anything in the background of the video that could give away your location.
 If you’re creative enough, you can make an outdoor meeting look quite professional, and the added bonus of all that natural lighting should make you look quite good.

-It doesn't take too much work to get quality lighting for your Zoom meetings.
-Experiment with different rooms in your house, different types of lights, and settings on whatever camera you use.
-With just a bit of effort your Zoom meetings will look as if a pro lit them.
+It doesn’t take too much work to get the best lighting for Zoom calls.
+Experiment with different rooms, lights and settings on whatever camera you use.
+With just a bit of effort your Zoom lighting will look professional.